Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 ### Object Initializers

 These have been used previously in the course when an array of data is initialized and are used to set the values for each of the inputs in a single command.

+**The default values for unfilled reference types is 0 with 'bool' being false by default.**

 #### Init only setters